 Simply put, it seems like the cost of running the Scouting was getting so high that the previous fees were raised to keep the national organization running!

-The fee increase starts August 1st, 2020 and makes the annual fee for Scouts BSA youth members $66 per child.
+The fee increase began on August 1st, 2022 and made the annual fee for Scouts BSA youth members $75 per child.

 Scouts BSA Uniform Costs